kelvinlawson/pykaraoke/README.txt

     This configures the CPU speed setting during various operation modes.
 Set the number higher to improve performance (decrease audio pops), or lower to improve battery life.
-In theory, 266 is the highest safe number, though you might need to use a lower number if you experience frequent lockups.
-Setting all the numbers to the same value is another way to reduce risk of lockups.
+In theory, 240 is the highest safe number, though you can try to push it higher if you want to try overclocking your CPU.

     The operation modes are:

-      startup - initial loading, from splash screen to first display of the song list.
-      menu_idle - when the menu screen has been idle for more than 20 seconds.
+      startup - initial loading, from splash screen to first display of the song list, including scan if running rescan_songs. menu_idle - when the menu screen has been idle for more than 20 seconds.
       menu_slow - when the user is slowly scrolling the menu screen.